Name: Melanie Conroy | Department:World Languages & Literatures |

 Review of "Femmes poètes du XIXe siècle: Une anthologie.
 Christine Planté" (Lyon: Presses Universitaires de Lyon, 2010).
 Nineteenth-Century French Studies: 39.3, pp. 350-52.

-"Thinking Literary Systems: Print and Digital Databases of Balzacians," The Balzac Review / Revue Balzac, n° 4, Theme: L'édition / Publishing, 2021: 81-94.
+"Thinking Literary Systems: Print and Digital Databases of Balzacians."
+The Balzac Review / Revue Balzac, No. 4, Theme: L'édition / Publishing (2021): 81-94.

-“Networks, Maps, and Time: Visualizing Historical Networks Using Palladio,” Digital Humanities Quarterly, Volume 15, Number 1 (2021). http://www.digitalhumanities.org/dhq/vol/15/1/000534/000534.html
+“Networks, Maps, and Time: Visualizing Historical Networks Using Palladio.”
+Digital Humanities Quarterly 15:1 (2021): 1-15. http://www.digitalhumanities.org/dhq/vol/15/1/000534/000534.html

-“Picturing the politics of resistance: Using image metadata and historical network analysis to map the East German opposition movement 1975-1990,” with Kimmo Elo, Digital histories: Emergent approaches within the new digital history (Helsinki University Press: Helsinki, 2020), 221-235.
-DOI https://doi.org/10.33134/HUP-5-13
+“Picturing the Politics of Resistance: Using Image Metadata and Historical Network Analysis to Map the East German Opposition Movement, 1975-1990,” with Kimmo Elo, Digital Histories: Emergent Approaches within the New Digital History (Helsinki: Helsinki University Press, 2020), pp. 221-235. doi: https://doi.org/10.33134/HUP-5-13

-“The Empire of Letters: Enlightenment-Era French Salons,” with Chloe Edmondson, Digitizing Enlightenment, edited by Simon Burrows and Glenn Roe, Oxford University Studies in the Enlightenment (Liverpool: Liverpool UP, 2019), pp. 222-36.
+“The Empire of Letters: Enlightenment-Era French Salons,” with Chloe Edmondson.
+Digitizing Enlightenment, edited by Simon Burrows and Glenn Roe, Oxford University Studies in the Enlightenment (Liverpool: Liverpool UP, 2019), pp. 222-36.

-“The French Enlightenment Network” with Maria Comsa, Dan Edelstein, Chloe Summers Edmondson, and Claude Willan The Journal of Modern History 88:3 (2016), pp. 495-534.
+“The French Enlightenment Network” with Maria Comsa, Dan Edelstein, Chloe Summers Edmondson, and Claude Willan.
+The Journal of Modern History 88:3 (2016), pp. 495-534.

-“The Milieu of the Prisoner-of-War Camp in La Grande Illusion,” Romance Notes, Vol 55: 3 (2015), pp. 371-384.
+“The Milieu of the Prisoner-of-War Camp in La Grande Illusion.”
+Romance Notes, Vol 55: 3 (2015), pp. 371-384.

-“Before the ‘Inward Turn’: Tracing Represented Thought in the French Novel (1800-1929),” Poetics Today 35 (2014):1-2, pp. 115-169.
+“Before the ‘Inward Turn’: Tracing Represented Thought in the French Novel (1800-1929).”
+Poetics Today 35 (2014):1-2, pp. 115-169.

-“Comment se vendre: L’escroquerie et le marketing dans La vie publique et privée de Mossieu Réac de Nadar,” Médias 19 (2013): http://www.medias19.org/index.php?id=13388
+“Comment se vendre: L’escroquerie et le marketing dans La vie publique et privée de Mossieu Réac de Nadar.”
+Médias 19 (2013): http://www.medias19.org/index.php?id=13388

-“Spontaneity and Moral Certainty in Benjamin Constant’s Adolphe,” in Nineteenth-Century French Studies, 40: 3-4 (2012), pp. 222-238.
+“Spontaneity and Moral Certainty in Benjamin Constant’s Adolphe."
+Nineteenth-Century French Studies 40: 3-4 (2012): 222-238.

-“Literary Readings in Post-Revolutionary Salons: The Gendering of Listening and Speaking,” Women in French, Women In French Studies Special Conference Issue.
-Le bruit des femmes, 2019: 93-103.
+“Literary Readings in Post-Revolutionary Salons: The Gendering of Listening and Speaking.”
+Women in French, Women In French Studies Special Conference Issue.
+Le bruit des femmes (2019): 93-103.

-“Networks of the Enlightenment,” The Workshop, Number Six: Number, Measure, Scale, University of Indiana-Bloomington, 2019, 80-91.
+“Networks of the Enlightenment.”
+The Workshop, Number Six: Number, Measure, Scale, University of Indiana-Bloomington, 2019, 80-91.

 "Real-Life Technology and the L2 French Classroom: Using Images, Charts, and Maps to Stimulate Conversation," AATF 2014 Conference Proceedings.

-“Visualizing Networks and Temporality,” Dagstuhl Reports, with Kimmo Elde, Gerhard Heyer, Fotis Jannidis, Malte Rehbein, Antonis Symvonis, and Scott Weingart (accepted January, 2019).
+“Visualizing Networks and Temporality,” with Kimmo Elde, Gerhard Heyer, Fotis Jannidis, Malte Rehbein, Antonis Symvonis, and Scott Weingart, Dagstuhl Reports 8:11 (2019), 149: http://dx.doi.org/10.4230/DagRep.8.11.139

 3 Encyclopedia Entries: “Adolphe,” “The Prince of Carency.
 A Novel,” and “Secret Memoirs of the Duke and Duchess of O,” The Cambridge Guide to the Eighteenth-Century Novel, 1660-1820, edited by April London, accepted March, 2018.

-"Frank Kafker (1931-2020)," French Historical Studies, 43:3, 2020, obituary.
+"Frank Kafker (1931-2020)," with Gregory S. Brown and Jeff Loveland.
+French Historical Studies, 43:3, 2020, obituary.
 Also appeared in the Voltaire Foundation blog and H-France.

 Invited Note: "The Salons Project: a digital approach to eighteenth-century French salons," Voltaire Foundation, University of Oxford, March 28, 2019. https://voltairefoundation.wordpress.com/2019/02/19/the-salons-project-a-digital-approach-to-eighteenth-century-french-salons/